max1020/iap-drupalgap/README.md

 When you have set up the basic app project locally (following the DrupalGap installation) this is what you need to do:

-1) Create a custom modules and iap folder in your app so that you have such a folder structure (after you have exported DrupalGap to your local app project):
+1) <b>Create a custom modules and iap folder and a ips.js file</b> in your app so that you have such a folder structure (after you have exported DrupalGap to your local app project):

 appname/www/app/modules/iap/iap.js

-2) Copy the content of iap.js from this repository in your iap.js file
+2) <b>Copy the content of iap.js</b> from this repository in your iap.js file

-3) enable the DrupalGap module in appname/www/app/settings.js like this:
+3) <b>enable the iap DrupalGap module</b> in appname/www/app/settings.js like this:

 ```
 /** Custom Modules - www/app/modules/custom **/
 Drupal.modules.custom['iap'] = {};
 ```

-4) Make sure your product name matches the variable (orderedProductID) that is passed via store.order(orderedProductID).
+4) Make sure your <b>product ID matches the variable</b> (orderedProductID) that is passed via store.order(orderedProductID).

 At this point the product IDs are hardcoded as radio button option values with a suffix added in the form_submit function.
 There certainly are better ways to dynamically populate the radio buttons.